 To protect her identity, Henrietta’s name was first concealed, instead labeled as having come from “Helen Lane”, hence the name HeLa Cells.
 Currently most every cancer research facility in the world has some HeLa Cells on hand.
 Though no one has measured exactly, it is speculated that the volume of HeLa Cells in the world today outweigh the woman from which they first came.
 The cells are somewhat hard to handle because they grow at such a phenomenal rate, sometimes contaminating other samples in a lab because only a few cells crossed containers in handling, and the HeLa Cells found the rudiments of survival.

 In 1975, after the death of George Gey, the family of Henrietta Lacks learned that her cells still lived, and were all over the world.

 Despite the fact the these cells have been heroic to the causes of cancer research and the study of aging, they are not without controversy.
 Some people made fortunes dealing in Henrietta, but her family never received a dime.
 No one had ever gained permission to deal in her cells, and Henrietta, being a black woman, was of a class traditionally oppressed and taken advantage of, and the notion vexes many.

 Aside from that concern there are some that hold the meta-physical concern that the HeLa Cells are a unique, new species on their own right, and having seen one species spawn another opens some interesting ideas for the realm of evolution.

-The interest of evolution might be better served by asking why Henrietta Lacks was never consulted about distributing her cells.
-Was it honestly neglected because no one foresaw the incredible potential, or was the notion rejected for fear she might say no?
+The interest of evolution might be better served by asking why the Lacks family was never consulted about distributing her cells.
+Was it honestly neglected because no one foresaw the incredible potential, or was the notion rejected for fear they might say no?